DSL-Lab/CPEN455HW-2023W2/README.md

 <img src="https://cdn-uploads.huggingface.co/production/uploads/65000e786a230e55a65c45ad/0SDnZ2Y8wNe8HD_c5mZvC.png" width = "260" align="center"/>

 **Task:** For our final project, you are required to achieve the following tasks
 * We will provide you with codes for an unconditional PixelCNN++.
-You need to adapt it to the conditional image generation task and train it on our provided database.
+You need to adapt it to conditional image generation task and train it on our provided database.

+* Complete `generation_evaluation.py` to conditionally generate images and evaluate the generated images using FID score.
+  * Modify the sample function to get the generated images from the model and ensure the generated images are saved to the gen_data_dir(line 12-18)
+  * Modify how you call your sample function(line 31)

-* You are required to complete a classification function to convert the output of conditional PixelCNN++ to the prediction labels when given a new image.
+* Complete a classification function in `classification_evaluation.py` to convert the output of conditional PixelCNN++ to the prediction labels when given a new image.
+  * Replace the random classifier with your trained model.(line 64-68)
+  * modify the get_label function to get the predicted label.(line 18-24)
+* Please DO NOT change any definitions in the two interface classes `generation_evaluation.py` and `classification_evaluation.py`.